noahpresler/semesterly/docs/source/developers/backend/parse.rst

 .. note::

-    Not all JSON properties are defined every time they are used, if they have already been described prior.
+    Not all JSON properties are defined every time they are used if they have already been described via nesting.

 Course
 ~~~~~~~~